miker704/Strife/patches2.md

     - Removed props.closemodal() function from createDm modal Home bar version and used a state callback to close it instead.
     - Moved the Deconstructed prop version of dmServer Header nav bar to deprecated.
     - Removed NoFriends Dm Modal from modal manager.
+    - Removed props.closemodal() from NoFriends Dm Modal and used state call back to close it.

 ## Backend Changes